harshita2405/cowin-slot-checker/README.md

 ```

 ## Notes
-It currently supports only the follwing states :
+It currently supports only the following states :
 - Punjab
 - Chandigarh
 - Haryana